-Nine Easy Hikes in Utah Perfect for After Work
+Nine Easy Hikes in Utah Perfect for After Work • Salt Lake Magazine

 Ashley Brown wrote Urban Trails: Salt Lake City as a homage to her late grandmother.
 “My intent behind this book was creating something for every hiker, from the hardcore trail runner to people like my granny, who knew and loved the restorative benefits of getting out into nature,” Brown says.
 As such, Urban Trails is an apt tool for hikers of all abilities to explore more than 40 routes both within and adjacent to cities lining the Wasatch Front.
 Pick up your copy at REI, Kings English Book Shop or from mountaineers.org/books.

-Get the latest on travel and adventure in and around Utah.
-And while you’re here, subscribe and get six issues of Salt Lake magazine, your guide to the best of life in Utah.
+Discover more Outdoor inspiration and find all our Adventure coverage.
+And while you’re here, why not subscribe and get six annual issues of Salt Lake magazine’s curated guide to the best of life in Utah?